royjvina/2800_202410_DTC_01/README.md

 - **AI Advisor:**
   - **Chat:** Interact with the AI financial advisor for personalized financial advice.
-  - **History:** View the history of your interactions with the AI advisor.
+  - **History:** View the history of your interactions with the AI advisor and delete history logs as you wish.

 ### Additional Notes
 - **Function Headers and Comments:** Refer to function headers and comments within the codebase to understand the functionality of different components.